servicemax-aus/wireguard-profiles-public/README.md

 ## Mega Pro Ultra Max Bonus
 For extra points from your users you can do this too
-- Set the Servername in `/etc/hosts` on client machines so they only have to remember `Company.Server` to connect
+- Set the Servername in `/etc/hosts` on client machines so users only have to remember `Company.Server` to connect
-- Add a link in Mosyle's 'Self-Service.app' so they can connect with a single click
+- Add a link in Mosyle's 'Self-Service.app' so users can connect with a single click
-- If the Server is a Synology NAS you can set them up with Synology Drive so they don't even need to remember that
+- If the Server is a Synology NAS you can set them up with Synology Drive so they don't need to remember anything
 - Because the VPN connection is 'automagic', the Synology Drive connection just works anywhere
 - Make sure you've cosidered all the security implications because going home early might not be worth it if you suddenly get unlimited holidays and zero pay...

 ## 👷 Author / Maintainer
+ If you can improve this project, please contribute your improvements back to the comunity.
 If you use or write about this project, please include attribution to 'Adam Connor- Servicemax' so I can tell my Mum I'm famous on the internet.